folio-org/mod-graphql/README.md

 * `skip` -- log names of RAML files that are skipped from the API list due to their not being present on the filesystem.
 * `nomatch` -- log names of RAML files that are omitted from the API list due to their not matching the specified regular expression.
+* `exclude` -- log names of RAML files that are excluded from the API list due to their matching the specified regular expression.
 * `nomulti` -- log names of RAML file sections that are omitted from the API list due to their having `multiple: true` in their specification.
 * `ramllist` -- log the names of the RAML files generated from the API list.
 * `ramlpath` -- log the paths of the RAML files to be loaded.